-In addition to her work as counsel, Ms. Silberman is an adjunct professor at the Georgetown University Law Center where, since 2012, she has taught a substantive and oral advocacy course on international arbitration.
-She frequently speaks at industry conferences, and is a recurring guest lecturer for an intensive arbitration course held annually at American University Washington College of Law.
+In addition to her work as counsel, Ms. Silberman is an adjunct professor at the Georgetown University Law Center where, since 2012, she has taught a course on substantive issues and oral advocacy in international arbitration.
 She speaks Spanish and Italian, and reads basic French and Portuguese.

 - Representing the Dominican Republic in an arbitration pursuant to Chapter 10 of DR-CAFTA.

 - Representing the Czech Republic in six ongoing arbitrations relating to the renewable energy sector.

 - Representing the Republic of Korea in an investment dispute involving the Lone Star funds, and relating to bank regulation and taxation matters.

 - Representing an American investor in a NAFTA proceeding against the Government of Canada.